 Author Note: This article is part of a collection from the previously lost Bordering Bears website, and has thus been re-uploaded and archived.

 Children generally don’t have to work or pay bills.
 There’s a lot that children are not allowed to do.
-This doesn’t mean that they can’t also suffer with their mental health.
+This doesn’t mean that they can’t also struggle.
+You may need to find ways to support your child with their mental health.

 Particularly during the current lockdown, your child may be finding it more difficult to manage and regulate their emotions.
 They may have outbursts that even they can’t explain.